The use of Asian export credit financing is an often over-looked Opportunity2017.05.11

 Huawei is operating in Denmark in the long term

 In Europe alone, Huawei has more than 850 engineers in R&D, and It’s important for me that Huawei offers talents a great place to work in Denmark.
 The company has been here since 2007, and we are not here for only 2, 5 or 10 years more.
 We are here for the long term.
 But our success builds on talented people and the competition for IT engineers is fierce.
-Even though we have 21 different nationalities at our office in Denmark, and even though we are a global company, it can be difficult to recruit and keep specialists.
+Even though we have more than 20 different nationalities at our office in Denmark, and even though we are a global company, it can be difficult to recruit and keep specialists.

 That’s also why Huawei has invested in our talent program, “Seeds for the Future”, since 2011, where talented students visit China to learn Chinese and work with the latest technologies.
 The program involves 77 countries in the world.
 In Europe alone, 27 countries participate and more than 700 students have been involved including 30 students from Denmark.